BrijendraSingh/BrijendraSingh.github.io/_posts/2022-05-25-defect-prevention-mindset.markdown

 > - Testing
 > - Deployment

-We will figure out together what wrong may happens ff we go ahead with a mindset of finding defect post feature deployment to dev/QA environment.
+We will figure out together what may go wrong, if we go ahead with a mindset of finding defects post feature deployment to dev/QA environment.
 - RCA concluded to be a requirement change
 - Unit/Integration tests were missing or wrongly validated for that module
 - e2e/Regression suites needs to be updated to accomodate possible fix in feature